WhizUs/job-interview-task-seccomp/STORY.md

 In the journalctl log you should see a syscall with the id 319:

     Oct 26 18:47:40 VM-204e5f1e-327f-4a61-a86b-dbf904cf8fa8 audit[53400]: SECCOMP auid=4294967295 uid=0 gid=0 ses=4294967295 subj=? pid=53400 comm="python3" exe="/usr/local/bin/python3.9" sig=0 arch=c000003e syscall=319 compat=0 ip=0x7fa1b4f78347 code=0x7ffc0000

+## Alice's task

+Alice is responsible for closing this security gap.
+In order to test the vulnerability, the auditor has provided Alice with a test exploit.
+She should find a way to prevent the syscall memfd_create so that the security gap can be closed.